tlm-solutions/trekkie/README.md

 **Contact:** <dump@dvb.solutions>

-This service takes your gps tracks and times and regenerates the position mapping.
+This service takes your GPS tracks and times and regenerates the position mapping.

 ## Building